 - A Natural Play Trail (with natural play apparatus and climbing equipment)

 - The iconic stepping stones (over the River Mole)

 - Old WWII anti-tank cylinders on the Riverside Walk

-- Super den-building and climbing trees
+- Super den-building and tree-climbing opportunities

 - Sweeping views of the Surrey Hills from the memorial viewpoint